Member | Established: 2000 | Associate 2012; Member 2019

 However, although not required by law, in September 2010, IKM established a QA review system for its members—certified accountants.
 The system is based on peer reviews and is administered by a Quality Control Committee, an independent body in the General Assembly.
 Accounting firms are required to implement a system of quality control in accordance with the regulations of IKM on quality control, which have progressively been brought in line with ISQC 1.
 Since operationalizing its QA review system in 2018, IKM has done four review cycles and reviewed over 100 member firms.

-To support its members with the implementation of quality control standards, IKM produces related materials, including a quality control checklist for controllers and those to be controlled, and makes these materials available on its website on an on-going basis, IKM also conducts trainings for controllers and the Quality Control Committee, with trainings conducted in December 2018 and October through November 2019.
-In September 2019, IKM signed a cooperation agreement with the Society of Certified Accountants and Auditors of Kosovo (SCAAK) aimed at working together to develop more efficient and effective QA review system for accountants.
+To support its members, IKM produces materials, including a quality control checklist for controllers and firms/practitioners undergoing a review, and makes these materials available on its website on an ongoing basis.
+IKM also conducts trainings for controllers and the Quality Control Committee.
+In September 2019, IKM signed a cooperation agreement with the Society of Certified Accountants and Auditors of Kosovo (SCAAK) aimed at working together to develop more efficient and effective QA review system for accountants and is also participating in a regional initiative led by ICAEW on QA for accountants.
+In 2022, as mentioned, IKM is providing updated guidance related to QM standards and is organizing workshops to guide firms in the development of their own QM manuals.

 From 2014–2016, IKM reported that it participated in the discussions on proposed amendments to legislation to include a requirement for a mandatory QA system for accountants, in addition to the one for auditors.
 This provision was ultimately not included in the final law that passed in April 2016.
 In 2022, discussions have resumed between the MoF, POB, and World Bank to amend legislation regarding auditors and certified accountants.
 IKM has requested to participate in the working groups and will again introduce proposals to stipulate a mandatory QA review system for accountants.

-IKM reports that it monitors national and international developments and standard-setting activities in the area and is developing a system for communicating new developments and changes in national and international guidance related to QA reviews to IKM membership and the general public through publications, emails, and its website.
+IKM reports that it monitors national and international developments and standard-setting activities in the area and communicates new developments and changes in national and international guidance related to QA reviews to IKM membership through publications, emails, and its website.